 4. Seek a mutually acceptable decision

-The conversation should be entirely focused on the disagreements.
-The resolution will be possible only when you have an understanding of each party’s point of view.
+The conversation should be entirely focused on the workplace conflict in question.
 Use your experience to provide insight into the situation.
+Being an authority figure, you have the advantage of being listened to.

-Spotlight all the common points of each party, so they have to know that their ultimate goal is the same- the benefit of the company.
+Drive all the arguments to resolution by making them understand that they are on the same team.
 In order to resolve the conflict, you need to generate empathy.
 Make sure each party understands the other’s point of view.

 5. Provide your insights